 Dr Devis Peressutti received his MSc and BSc in Biomedical Engineering from the Polytechnic University of Turin in 2011 and 2009, respectively.
 He completed his PhD in Biomedical Engineering within the MMAG in 2014 under the supervision of Dr Andrew King and Dr Graeme Penney.
 His PhD work included a Bayesian approach to incorporating ultrasound imaging data into cardiac respiratory motion correction and population-based respiratory motion modelling.
 Subsequently, he worked as a Research Associate on the analysis of cardiac cycle motion data using machine learning techniques.
 His main research interests are organ motion estimation, modelling and analysis, and the application of machine learning, pattern recognition and computer vision techniques in medical imaging.

 Dr Christian Buerger received the degree "Diplom-Ingenieur" in Electrical Engineering and Information Technology from the RWTH Aachen University, Germany, in 2008.
 He completed his PhD in Motion Estimation from MR between 2008-2011 under the supervision of Prof Tobias Schaeffter and Dr Andrew King.
-In the MMAG, Dr Buerger worked on intensity-based nonrigid registration and wrote the lreg registration software package, which is freely available to download.
+In the MMAG, Dr Buerger worked on intensity-based nonrigid registration.